TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/UserAndUserInt/Index.rst

 .. container:: table-row

    Property
-         includeLibs

-   Data type
-         *(list of resources)* /:ref:`stdWrap <stdwrap>`

-   Description
-         **This property applies only if the object is created as USER\_INT.**

-         This is a comma-separated list of resources that are included as PHP- scripts (with include\_once() function) if this script is included.

-         This is possible to do because any include-files will be known before the scripts are included.

-.. container:: table-row

-   Property
          *(properties you define)*

    Data type
          *(the data type you want)*

    Description
-         Apart from the properties "userFunc", "stdWrap" and possibly "includeLibs", which are defined for all USER/USER\_INT objects by default, you can add additional properties with any name and any data type to your USER/USER\_INT object.
+         Apart from the properties "userFunc" and "stdWrap", which are defined for all USER/USER\_INT objects by default, you can add additional properties with any name and any data type to your USER/USER\_INT object.
 These properties and their values will then be available in PHP; they will be passed to your function (in the second parameter).
 This allows you to process them further in any way you wish.

 .. container:: table-row